Conference on College Composition and Communication Logo

 Whereas Kofi J. Adisa called us to consider “Computer Love” with his call to engage with “Extended Play, B-sides, Remix, Collaboration, and Creativity,” inviting attendees to engage in the playful musicality of language and joy in composition pedagogy and praxis; and

-Whereas Kofi J. Adisa engages the B-sides, seeking collaboration and interdisciplinary approaches that invite us to remix and sample in our pedagogical approaches to writing.
-His scholarship similarly invites us to imagine how we might work toward a culture of Generative AI Literacy;
+Whereas Kofi J. Adisa engages the B-sides, seeking collaboration and interdisciplinary approaches that invite us to remix and sample in our pedagogical approaches to writing, and his scholarship similarly invites us to imagine how we might work toward a culture of Generative AI Literacy;

 BE IT THEREFORE RESOLVED that the 2025 Conference on College Composition and Communication extends our many, many thanks to Kofi J. Adisa’s dedication to our profession, our organization, and our discipline.